mailprak/cortex/docs/TESTING.md

     Skip("Not yet implemented - TDD RED phase")

     session := RunCortex("generate-neuron",
-        "--prompt", "Check if nginx is running")
+        "--prompt", "Find which process is using port 8080 and show the full command with PID")

     Eventually(session).Should(gexec.Exit(0))
     Eventually(session.Out).Should(gbytes.Say("Neuron generated"))
+    Eventually(session.Out).Should(gbytes.Say("lsof"))
 })
 ```